KeithPatarroyo/starter-hugo-research-group/content/home/welcome.md

 hero_media: welcome.jpg
 ---
 <br />
-This project aims to understand the evolution of technology and found the empirical science of meta-engineering.
+This project aims to understand the evolution of technology and find the building blocks of the empirical science of meta-engineering.

 ![nn-gol](/media/game-of-life-neural-networks-contrast.jpg)